codingMustache/codingMustache/README.md

 ## Joke of the Day

-My boss told me to have a good day... so I went home.
+Why should you never trust a pig with a secret?
+Because it's bound to squeal.

 ## Daily Trivia

-What programming language was GitHub written in?
+Who invented the &quot;Spanning Tree Protocol&quot;?
- 1. JavaScript
+ 1. Paul Vixie
- 2. Ruby
+ 2. Vint Cerf
- 3. Python
+ 3. Radia Perlman
- 4. Lua
+ 4. Michael Roberts

 <details>
   <summary>Answer</summary>
-  Ruby
+  Radia Perlman
 </details>